8. Dynamic Linking¶

 For each object with this type, d_tag

-controls the interpretation of d_un
+controls the interpretation of d_un.

-These objects represent integer values with various interpretations.
+d_valThese objects represent integer values with various interpretations.

-These objects represent program virtual addresses.
+d_ptrThese objects represent program virtual addresses.
 As mentioned previously, a file’s virtual addresses might not match the memory virtual addresses during execution.
 When interpreting addresses contained in the dynamic structure, the dynamic linker computes actual addresses, based on the original file value and the memory base address.
 For consistency, files do not contain relocation entries to “correct” addresses in the dynamic structure.

 To make it simpler for tools to interpret the contents of